Waymon Reed: Career

 Reed attended the Eastman School of Music and then played with jazz great, trumpeter/saxophonist Ira Sullivan.
 He joined James Brown's band from 1965 to 1969, where he played on "It's a Man's Man's Man's World".
 Reed worked with the big bands of Frank Foster and Thad Jones-Mel Lewis.
 He joined the Count Basie Orchestra in 1969, staying with Basie until 1973.
 He returned to play with Basie again in 1977–78.
 He married Sarah Vaughan and worked with her from 1978–80, but shortly afterwards they divorced.
 He played on B.B.
 King's album There Must Be a Better World Somewhere in 1981.
-Reed died of cancer in 1983.

 In 1977, Reed recorded his one album as leader, 46th and 8th, featured tenor-saxophonist Jimmy Forrest, pianist Tommy Flanagan, bassist Keter Betts and drummer Bobby Durham.
 This album's recording session took place in New York City, 46th Street at the Sound Ideas Studios.
 It was produced by John Snyder and released in 1979.

+Reed died of cancer in 1983.